 - TEP is an enabling pathway program into La Trobe University aiming to develop understanding, knowledge and skills for successful entry into tertiary study.

-- It is a non-award program – which means you receive a certificate of completion.
+- It is a non-award program – which means you receive an academic transcript as a statement of completion but not a course statement.
 Though not a qualification, it will enable you to access tertiary education through La Trobe.

 It will equip you to make decisions about future learning and if you achieve grading requirements it will provide you with an entry pathway into numerous La Trobe courses.